pymor/pymor/docs/source/tutorial_optimization.rst

     report(fom_result, reference_minimization_data)

-taking a look at the result, we see that the optimizer needs :math:`9` iterations to converge, but actually needs :math:`48` evaluations of the full order model.
+Taking a look at the result, we see that the optimizer needs :math:`9` iterations to converge, but actually needs :math:`48` evaluations of the full order model.
 Obiously, this is related to the computation of the finite differences.
 We can visualize the optimization path by plotting